 Core Practice # 2 – Biblical Throughlines

 What a complex challenge to imagine what it is to be a “peculiar” person in God’s story!
 SCCS has identified 11 biblical Throughlines to help us imagine who we are as peculiar people.
 When schools invite students to actively contribute to the formation of Christian culture, we need to challenge each student to develop Kingdom-building characteristics.
-These biblical characteristics help us all – teachers, students, parents, school supporters – to understand what our roles are and what our calling is.
+These biblical characteristics help us all, teachers and students, to understand what our roles are and what our calling is.
 They provide us with chances to practice, opportunities to develop discipleship habits.

 Throughlines are big picture ideas around which we can organize curriculum.
 Throughlines are qualities/characteristics that we desire students to develop as God is revealed to them in all things.
 They are discipleship concepts that guide our living.
 These characteristics describe how we can become part of the restoration of creation.
 They answer, “How NOW shall I live?”
 Throughlines weave the big ideas into a transformational worldview.
 A key component of the TfT program is that teachers are challenged not simply to tell the students about the Throughlines but to provide actual opportunities for the students to “live” the chosen Throughlines in each unit.